• Skip to primary navigation

 • Pour the batter into your loaf tin.
 If desired, top with the extra sliced banana and blueberries.

-• Bake in the oven for around 1 hour or until a knife can be inserted into the centre of the banana bread and it comes out clean.
+• Bake the banana bread in the oven for around 1 hour or until a knife can be inserted into the centre of the banana bread and it comes out clean.
 If the bread is browning too quickly on the outside and still uncooked inside, reduce the heat of your oven by 10°C (50°F) and/or cover the cake tin with aluminum foil (or an oven safe bowl) and continue baking until the banana bread is cooked through.

 • Allow the it to cool in the tin for 10 minutes then cool on a wire rack.